Anishinaabemowin Language of Kettle and Stony Point: Overall Assessment

 The overall assessment for the vitality of the Anishinaabemowin language at Kettle and Stony Point is endangered.
 This status was determined by weighing the outcomes of the factor assessments that were conducted.
 When analyzing the results of these assessments more weight was placed on the results of the Factor 7 valuation.
 This is because government policies and forced language assimilation were the main causes and consequences of endangerment for the Anishinaabemowin language of Kettle and Stony Point.
 With the Royal Assent of the Indigenous Language Act, indigenous languages are now being protected.
 Thus, allowing for language revitalizations to occur, as is the case at Kettle and Stony Point.
 While Factor 7 was directly related to a critical consequence of endangerment, it was not the only critical factor assessed.
 Factor 3 is also a critical factor, as the proportion of speakers in a population has a great importance for the continuation of a language.
-With less than ten fluent speakers and only .49% of the population speaking the language, the Anishinaabemowin Language of Kettle and Stony Point is likely to go dormant in the next generation or two.
+With fewer than ten fluent speakers and only 0.49% of the population speaking the language, the Anishinaabemowin Language of Kettle and Stony Point is likely to go dormant in the next generation or two.
 The revitalization projects should ensure the language continuation with the establishment of more speakers.
 Therefore, the vitality status of the Anishinaabemowin Language of Kettle and Stony Point is endangered.
 With the possibility of an argument being made for critically endangered status, with the chance of dormancy in the next generation if revitalization does not work.